nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 2. 2020-10-15
 _________________________________
 2
-We have detected 2 time slots in this text body!
+We have detected 2 timings in this text body!
 Please select the time you want for this event from the list below!
 _________________________________
 1. 15:00